Edit this page

 See target derivation for more details and examples.

-Appending or prepending content
+Appending or prepending children

 A practical example would be a paginated list of items.
 Below the list is a button to load the next page.
 You can append to the existing list by using :after in the [up-target] selector like this: